marci-pires/WikiHadatac/Installing-for-MacOS-(OSX).md

 https://github.com/paulopinheiro1234/hadatac/archive/master.zip

 Once the files is downloaded unzip the .zip file and put the hadatac folder in your local directory.
 You can get to your local directory by opening a finder window and clicking on your name in the navigation panel on the left.
-Ma
-In terminal navigate to the hadatac folder
+In terminal navigate to the hadatac folder (in terminal type):

+     cd ~/hadatac

-In terminal type: cd ~/hadatac cd is change directory.
+`cd` is change directory.

+If you’re lost type:

+     pwd

-If you’re lost type: pwd to find out where you are.
+to find out where you are.
-If you want to list all the files and folders around you type: ls.
+If you want to list all the files and folders around you type:

+     ls

-If you want to get back to the start just type: cd Installing hadatac
+If you want to get back to the start just type:

+     cd

-Once you are in the hadatac folder
-You can check if you are in the right folder by typing pwd In terminal type: ./install_hadatac.sh
+Once you are in the hadatac folder, you can check if you are in the right folder by typing `pwd`.

+In terminal type:

+      ./install_hadatac.sh

 This process will take a while so let it run.

 ## Running HADatAc